 Mental health assessment for young children

-Age-appropriate assessments are a key component of providing effective mental health supports for children from birth through age five.
-The Washington State Legislature created policy to support Apple Health providers in offering best clinical practices for mental health assessments (see RCW 74.09.520).
+Age-appropriate assessments are a key component of providing effective infant-early childhood mental health services.
+The Washington State Legislature created policy to support Apple Health providers in offering best clinical practices for mental health assessments for children birth through age five (see RCW 74.09.520).
 This page helps advocates and partners stay informed on work to implement these policies.

 Want to stay updated on work related to mental health assessment for young children?

-Approximately 10-14 percent of children birth to 5 years-old experience emotional, relational, or behavioral disturbances (Brauner and Stephens, 2006).
+Approximately 1 in 6 young children has a diagnosed mental, behavioral, or developmental disorder (Cree et al., 2018).
 These disorders, if properly identified using diagnostic criteria relevant to infant and early childhood development, can be effectively treated.
 Appropriate assessment leads to more effective treatment and reduces behavioral, school, and physical health risk factors over the long term.